 THE GILDED VECTORS OF DISEASE

 Presenter: Rebecca Tremain.
 Special Guest, Professor of Public Health & Entomology Steve Lindsay has studied vector-borne diseases for nearly 30 years and worked all over the world.
 He was was part of the pioneering team in the 1980s proving how insecticide-treated bednets reduced malaria deaths.
 His expertise in things small, crawling, flying and potentially deadly is second to none.
 He has a special fascination for the tiny but game changing louse.
-Steve has some very unexpected stories to tell and there's a truly novel suggestion for the 2012 London mayoral election...
-Pittsburgh writer and artist Justin Hopper takes us on a vivid journey into the trenches of WW1.
+Steve has some very unexpected stories to tell and offered a truly novel suggestion for the 2012 London mayoral election...
+Pittsburgh writer and artist Justin Hopper takes us on a vivid and thought provoking journey into the trenches of WW1.

 Presenter: Rebecca Tremain.
 Special Guest Dr Caroline Lynch is an epidemiologist who maps the patterns of disease in populations.
 Are you really never more than 50 yards from a rat in London?
 Dr Jon Cuccui is a Pathogen Molecular Biologist & plague expert who was part of a remarkable project to extract DNA from the teeth of medieval plague victims' skeletons discovered in London.
 Paul Sherreard (London Metropolitan Archives Interpretation Officer) gives a richly entertaining insight into the Victorian obseesion with tunnelling.
 Guest poet George Stone delivers a spellbinding tale of unwelcome arrivals in England and misplaced blame.